ignite/cli/docs/guide/blog.md

 * created `x/blog/types/message_createPost.go`
 * modified `x/blog/types/codec.go`

 As always, start with a proto file.
-Inside the `proto/blog/tx.proto` file, the `MsgCreatePost` message has been created:
+Inside the `proto/blog/tx.proto` file, the `MsgCreatePost` message has been created.
+Edit the file to define the id for `message MsgCreatePostResponse`:

 ```go
 message MsgCreatePost {